amrylnikov/Car-catalog/README.md

 ## Setup

 - Use this command to build the project:
-> 'pip install --upgrade poetry && poetry build && poetry install'
+> pip install --upgrade poetry && poetry build && poetry install
 - Run project with this command:
-> 'python manage.py runserver'
+> python manage.py runserver